Vaginal Mesh Erosion Symptoms – Pelvic Implant Lawsuits

 In other words, if you or your doctor can’t tell if your mesh is eroding through the vaginal wall through a simple physical examination, that might mean you need a cystourethroscopy examination under anesthesia.
 If you keep having blood in the urine, UTIs, or pain during intercourse, keep talking about it with your doctor, and don’t be shy to seek out a second opinion.

 If you had transvaginal mesh, tape, or a sling implanted, and then suffered either organ damage or the severe symptoms identified above, you should call a lawyer.
 We’ve been helping injured patients and consumers for over fifty years — you can call us for a no-obligation, confidential consultation.
 We’ll listen to your story and review your medical records without asking you to pay anything or sign any sort of agreement.

 Who Are The Lawyers Behind This Website?

 I wrote everything you see on this website myself.
-I’m not a an actor on a television commercial or someone in a call center: I’m a real lawyer who has successfully tried serious injury and wrongful death cases in front of juries.
+I’m not a an actor on a television commercial or someone in a call center: I’m a real lawyer who has successfully tried serious injury and wrongful death cases in front of juries, and a four-time winner of the American Bar Association Journal’s award for legal writing.
+(My most recent article on this subject is The FDA Is Doing Too Little, Too Late About Transvaginal Mesh.)
 If you use the contact form below, the email goes to me.
-If you call (215) 948-2718, it will go right to my receptionist.
+If you call (215) 948-2718, it will be answered by me or by my receptionist.

 Send me an email or give me a call.
 We can help.